flencrypto/mr-flen-music/README.md

 - Dark, glassy dashboard UI.
 - Unified search (Audius + SoundCloud) with playback restricted to Mr.FLEN tracks.
+- Platform filters to show Audius and/or SoundCloud results.
 - Sticky player bar powered by the MediaSession API.
 - Installable PWA with offline shell caching.